Pacemaker: Lithium battery

 The preceding implantable devices all suffered from the unreliability and short lifetime of the available primary cell technology, mainly the mercury battery.
 In the late 1960s, several companies, including ARCO in the US, developed isotope-powered pacemakers, but this development was overtaken by the development in 1971 of the lithium iodide cell by Wilson Greatbatch.
 Lithium-iodide or lithium anode cells became the standard for pacemaker designs.

 A further impediment to the reliability of the early devices was the diffusion of water vapor from body fluids through the epoxy resin encapsulation, affecting the electronic circuitry.
 This phenomenon was overcome by encasing the pacemaker generator in a hermetically sealed metal case, initially by Telectronics of Australia in 1969, followed by Cardiac Pacemakers, Inc. of St. Paul, Minnesota in 1972.
 This technology, using titanium as the encasing metal, became the standard by the mid-1970s.

 On July 9, 1974, Manuel A. Villafaña and Anthony Adducci, the founders of Cardiac Pacemakers, Inc. (Guidant), manufactured the world's first pacemaker with a lithium anode and a lithium-iodide electrolyte solid-state battery.
 Lithium-iodide or lithium anode cells increased the life of pacemakers from one year to as long as eleven years, and has become the standard for pacemaker designs.
 They began designing and testing their implantable cardiac pacemaker powered by a new longer-life lithium battery in 1971.
 The first patient to receive a CPI pacemaker emerged from surgery in June 1973.

+Liza Morton was fitted with an implantable pacemaker at 11 days old in 1978, at Glasgow's Yorkhill hospital, Scotland.
+She was the youngest baby to bear such an implant at the time.